N4210

 1. Participate in class discussion regarding lobbying and coalition building in nursing.

-2. In the 2000a CNA reading, the CNA describe a unique and extremely important change initiated by concerned community health nurses related to TB occurrence in homeless Canadians.
+2. In the RNAO reading, the RNAO describe a unique and extremely important change initiated by concerned nurses related to Elder abuse.
 In small groups, draw a model of the steps taken by this group in this change process.

 3. Herrington describes several characteristics of Knowledge Workers in relation to societal change.
 Nurses are becoming knowledge workers with their degree as entry to practice, and in the move to develop the profession, discipline and science of nursing.
 How can the strengths and characteristics of this slowly but steadily group of citizens be tapped to affect critical social change in Canada?
 How can nurses spearhead this movement towards change?